 You do not visit Goa just once.
 You want to live there, get drunk on the intangible elixir that Arabian Sea serves with salty breeze!
 I visited Goa on a long weekend trip from Bangalore.
 I revisited Goa with another set of friends, in between a lot of failed Goa trip planning which are an incumbent part of Indian Millennial’s growing up experience!
-Then life happened and I visited Goa for “work”, I mean travel blogging multiple times.
+Then life happened and I visited Goa multiple times for “work”, I mean for travel blogging.

 Each time, I visit, Goa opens a new chapter from past, while siting glorious nature by side.

 - Quick & useful Information about Goa travel: